show_page.php1 : in04b.jpg

 HISTORY: Mass from the toe.

 HISTOPATHOLOGIC DESCRIPTION: Digit (per contributor): Arising from the hyperplastic and ulcerated epidermis, extending to deep margins, and infiltrating preexisting bone is a densely cellular, unencapsulated, infiltrative neoplasm composed of anastomosing cords, trabeculae, and islands of polygonal cells supported by a moderate collagenous to desmoplastic stroma.
 Neoplastic cells have distinct cell borders with prominent intercellular bridges, abundant brightly eosinophilic cytoplasm, and an irregularly round to oval nucleus with finely stippled chromatin and 1-3 prominent magenta nucleoli.
-Anisokaryosis and anisocytosis are moderate and there are an average of 52 mitotic figures per 2.37mm2 with occasional atypical mitotic figures.
+Anisokaryosis and anisocytosis are moderate and there are 52 mitotic figures per 2.37mm2 with occasional atypical mitotic figures.
 Neoplastic cells frequently exhibit dyskeratosis characterized by individualized cells within the stratum spinosum with brightly eosinophilic cytoplasm and pyknosis.
 There are multifocal keratin pearls characterized by brightly eosinophilic central accumulations of compact lamellations of keratin.
 Within the stroma of the neoplasm, there are low numbers of melanin-laden macrophages, scattered lymphocytes, and plasma cells.
-Multifocally, neoplastic cells invade and replace preexisting bone in which existing bony trabeculae are lined by increased numbers of osteoclasts in Howship's lacunae (osteolysis) and multiple foci of woven bone lined by plump osteoblasts (reactive bone formation).
+Multifocally, neoplastic cells invade and replace preexisting bone in which existing bony trabeculae are lined by increased numbers of osteoclasts in resorption bays (Howship's lacunae) (osteolysis) and multiple foci of woven bone lined by plump osteoblasts (reactive bone formation).
 There is multifocal ulceration of the overlying epidermis with replacement by a serocellular crust composed of cellular debris, high numbers of neutrophils, hemorrhage, proteinaceous fluid, and fibrin.

 MORPHOLOGIC DIAGNOSIS: Digit (per contributor): Squamous cell carcinoma, subungual, breed not specified, canine.